 Having safe exposure to sunlight is one of the most effective ways to get more vitamin D.

-- mushrooms grown under UV light
+- mushrooms that grow under UV light

 - beef liver